rohullahkarimi/Flying-Carpet/README.md

 9. Directional light and Spotlight used for brightness of scene

-# Links and source code
+# Links and source code.

 Josh Marinacci: TTFLOADER EXAMPLE https://medium.com/@joshmarinacci/threejs-secretly-supports-true-type-fonts-b896df19af2e